 - They are a great breakfast option and they pair well with a cup of coffee!

-- Blanched almond flour: you can also use unblanched (known as almond meal) if you prefer
+- Blanched almond flour: you can also use unblanched (known as almond meal) if you prefer.
+Opt for a super-fine grind.

 - Eggs: Large whole eggs are what I used.